mjosaarinen/brutus/README.md

 easily add your own test code into the framework.

-After fixing a bunch of memory leaks and other horrendous bugs in the implementations (you guys really should NOT do ANY security work), the reference ciphers are now included with the BRUTUS package.
+After fixing a bunch of memory leaks and other horrendous bugs in the implementations (despite academic credentials, some of you guys really wouldn't be able to hold an entry-level dev job in a real security company), the reference ciphers are now included with the BRUTUS package.
 Many obvious bugs still remain but I haven't touched implementation errors that don't threaten the stability of the testing framework.
 It's your